Documents, forms

 How is our data protected?

-Pegasus respects the privacy of every person who contacts our company or is associated with the services that we provide to our customers.
+Avetta respects the privacy of every person who contacts our company or is associated with the services that we provide to our customers.
 Our Privacy Policy outlines the information we collect and how we use it.

 What if my workers don’t have a company email address or mobile?